November 20, 2015

 This is the 16th year for reporting physical fitness test results in California public schools.
 The program was first authorized in 1976 and reestablished in 1995 by Assembly Bill 265.
 The following year, the State Board of Education designated FITNESSGRAM® as the required physical fitness test to be administered to students in grades five, seven, and nine.

 The 2014–15 physical fitness results for schools, school districts, counties, and the state are available on the California Department of Education (CDE) Physical Fitness Test Results Web page.
-More information is also available on the CDE Physical Fitness Test Web page.
+More information is also available on the CDE Physical Fitness Testing Web page.

 # # # #